Welcome to Stourbridge House – Young Adults

 |Purpose:||Moderate-Severe LD, ASD, Associated Behavioural Challenges, PMLD, complex care|

-Stourbridge House sits within Progress Care’s range of preventative services, focused on supporting families to build resilience and take a break from day to day caring responsibilities while enabling young people to enjoy a break away from the family home.
+Stourbridge House sits within Progress’ range of preventative services.
+The service is focused on supporting families to build resilience and take a break from day-to-day caring responsibilities, while enabling young people to enjoy a break away from the family home.

-The Service has been purpose built to provide specialist accommodation for young adults with moderate to severe learning difficulties, Autism, ADHD and associated behavioural challenges, adults accommodated at the home may also present with sensory impairment, physical disabilities, and sexualised behaviours or equally, with complex health care needs.
+The service has been purpose built to provide specialist accommodation for young adults with a range of disabilities and additional needs as above.
+Young adults accommodated at the home may also present with sensory impairment, physical disabilities, sexualised behaviours or complex health care needs.

 As we offer care for adults with a diverse range of needs, we undergo a careful matching process.
-This means that when young adults stay, they are with other young adults with similar needs and abilities to keep young people safe and to maximise the opportunities to build friendships and relationships.
+This means that when people stay, they are with other people with similar needs and abilities.
+This keeps everyone safe and maximises the opportunities to build friendships and relationships.

-We aim to work with young adults to support them in all aspects of their care, working towards agreed targets which are set to focus the personal development of adults in areas which present barriers.
+We aim to support people in all aspects of their care; working towards agreed targets, which focus people’s personal development on areas which present barriers.

-Stourbridge House comprises of 6 single bedrooms for either short term stays or respite breaks.
-All six rooms are on the first floor, suitable for wheelchair users and two rooms are fitted with integrated ceiling track hoists.
-The rooms are equipped with the latest acoustic monitoring which enables remote monitoring of young adults, reducing the need to conduct physical checks, giving the individuals a better night sleep and more accurate monitoring of medical conditions, allowing us to provide the right support at the right time and respect the privacy of the adults.
+All bedrooms are suitable for wheelchair users, with two rooms fitted with integrated ceiling track hoists.
+The service is equipped with the latest technology, enabling remote monitoring of young people.
+This reduces the need to conduct physical checks; giving the individuals a better night sleep and enabling more accurate monitoring of medical conditions.

 Registered Manager Amanda Percival has 11 years’ experience within the care sector in various settings, i.e. domiciliary care, residential for adults with learning and physical disabilities.
 Within this period, Amanda has had five years of care sector managerial experience.